fullstackreact/30-days-of-react/day-02/post.md

 }
 ```

-As you build more complex components, code becomes even more difficult to follow.
+Every additional element makes JavaScript code exponentially more difficult to follow.
+Especially when elements are nested.
+That's why even experienced React developers use JSX.

 ### why `className` attribute instead of `class`?